 The Palm Beach Post is an American daily newspaper mostly serving Palm Beach County in South Florida.
 On the site, you can see a good display of content accessibility.
 There are identifiable link texts that are essential for all users.
 The links on the web page clearly describe the link or its purpose and where the link is going.
 The links are also underlined and easily differentiable when focused.
 More so, controls such as buttons and form fields are visible and usable.

 The key point here is to follow the World Wide Web Consortium’s (W3C) established, and widely accepted standards for accessibility – Web Content Accessibility Guidelines (WCAG).
 WCAG provides a set of testable criteria we can measure against.

 Failing to meet WCAG accessibility standards creates a troubling problem.
 Navigation should be intuitive and clear.
-All individuals should be able to navigate pages without traps to complete actions such as find jobs, book flight tickets, etc. Web tables should also have proper HTML markup to ensure screen reader users can interact with them by navigating through, hearing column, and row headers.
+All individuals should be able to navigate pages without traps to complete actions such as finding jobs, booking flight tickets, etc. Web tables should also have proper HTML markup to ensure screen reader users can interact with them by navigating through, and hearing columns, and row headers.

 Another key element among the WCAG criteria is alternatives for multimedia such as images and videos.
 Riding a textual equivalence for images helps visually impaired users who make use of screen readers to hear the content.
 At the same time, there should be enough contrast between text and background to ensure web pages can be usable by people with moderately low vision.